bart747/mysite/content/blog/resilient-ui.md

 That's when you can really see what's working and what to change.

 It brings us to the problem of changing already working thing.
 In the wild.
-You don't want to improve one thing and by the same action brake something else.
-That's why you need to design your things with ease of modification in mind.
+It happens all the time.
 Don't think you can predict the future.
+You need to design your things with ease of modification in mind.

 <!--more-->